What are the options? Synthetic turf, or not—that is the question.

 For playgrounds, the Ecology Center recommends untreated virgin engineered wood fiber.

-US EPA: Federal research on recycled tire crumb used on playing fields.
+Federal research on recycled tire crumb used on playing fields.